adambarry/Home-Assistant-controlled-underfloor-heating/README.md

 1. Go to: "Settings > devices & services", which should now display the reset Fibaro device which Home Assistant has now been able to discover.
 2. Click the "configure" button.
-3. Enter the "paring code" (you don’t need to type in the dashes) for the Fibaro device, and click "submit".
+3. Enter the "paring code" (you don't need to type in the dashes) for the Fibaro device, and click "submit".
 4. Choose the area in which the Fibaro device is related, e.g. "technical room", and click "finish".

 The Fibaro device will now be grouped with other Apple HomeKit devices in a "HomeKit Controller" group.